-CAR 295 Multimedia for the Web
+Multimedia for the Web

-• 3 credits (1 lecture/4 laboratory) Multimedia for the web is an intermediate level course designed to enable students to become aware of the use of multimedia in webdesign.
+Multimedia for the web is an intermediate level course designed to enable students to become aware of the use of multimedia in webdesign.
 Students will use Macromedia Flash to create interactive web pages utilizing animations and effects that they create.